janeon/Gig2Gether/README.md

 ## Todo

-- [ ] Fix auth so that login doesn't expire at each reload
+- [X] Fix auth so that login doesn't expire at each reload

+- [ ] Phone authentication

+- [ ] Consider how to adapt for ios interface

 - [ ] How to store different types of workers' data, across different apps and work types (what if someone used both Uber and Rover?)